 On the daily chart, we have also provided two versions of the app.
 One of them deals with closing price projections (it uses the “Close” as the input signal), the other with intraday projections, which use the “MedianPrice” as the input signal.
-You can change between the “close” and the “intraday” by right-clicking on the chart background and then going to “Studies” > “Enable/Disable Studies” (TradeStation 10) or right-clicking on the chart background and then going to "Enable/Disable Analysis Techniques" (TradeStation 9.5).
+You can change between the “close” and the “intraday” by right-clicking on the chart background and then going to “Studies” > “Enable/Disable Studies” (TradeStation 10).
 When using closing price projections, you should display a line chart to clarify the relationship between the projection and the price shown on the chart.
 MedianPrice signal lines will result in projections for extremes on a bar chart.
 Closing price projections will be for closes, not extremes on the bar chart.
 Typically, closing price projections would only be used on a daily chart.

-Please download the appropriate sample workspace using the buttons below.
+Download the sample workspace using the button below.
 The workspace is a .zip file and must be unzipped before it is used.
 You can put the file at any location on your computer.
-The default location is Documents\TradeStation 10.0\Workspaces (TradeStation 10) and C:\Program Files (x86)\TradeStation 9.5\MyWork (TradeStation 9.5).
+The default location is Documents\TradeStation 10.0\Workspaces (TradeStation 10).
 Double-click the .tsw file to open the workspace.

 5.3 Chris' RadarScreen Indicator